xrdocs/cloud-scale-networking/_tutorials/ncs5500-fib-programming-speed.md

 </pre>
 </div>

-You notice the session to the system under test (192.168.22.1) is currently in state "Idle (Admin)".
+You notice the session to the device under test (192.168.22.1) is currently in state "Idle (Admin)".
 It means the neighbor under the router bgp is configured with "shutdown".

 **Step 1**: Test begins at T1